-Pre-Requisite: Successful Completion of Algebra I Regents/application and department approval.
+Prerequisite: Successful Completion of Algebra I Regents/application and department approval.

-College Course Credit: 3 credits upon successful completion of course through Tompkins Cortland Community College
+College Course Credit: 3 college credits upon successful completion and registered through Tompkins Cortland Community College for BUAD 222.

 This is a study of financial institutions and topics include the characteristics of money, structure of the commercial banking system, creation of bank deposits, cash assets of banks, secondary reserves, earning assets, the Federal Reserve System, Federal Reserve credit, sources and uses of member bank reserves, the money market, interest rates and liquidity, Federal Reserve policies and operations in the money market, Treasury operations in the money market, money and incomes, money and the price level, and international finance.
 Students will also participate in Project InVEST which links them with a national program and local insurance agencies.
 This course can be used as the third required Math credit for graduation.
-This course is collaborative with Tompkins Cortland Community College (TC-3) and carries 3 college credits upon successful completion.
+This course is collaborative with Tompkins Cortland Community College (TC3) and carries 3 college credits upon successful completion.